 You may have noticed that there is a new trend in Hollywood: reviving franchises that the public didn’t care for the first time around.
 Or “reboots”, as they like to call it.
 The latest franchiseable series to be given a second stab at cinematic glory is “Street Fighter”, based on the 2-D fighting game that you might have seen kids gathering around at your local corner store back in the ‘80s and early ‘90s.
 Hollywood tried to cash in on the craze once already in 1994 with “Street Fighter”, which really should have worked as it starred one of the biggest action stars of the time.
 It didn’t, mostly because it sucked.
 The latest attempt is “Street Fighter: The Legend of Chun-Li”, which as the name implies, centers on female fighter Chun-Li (Smallville’s Kristin Kreuk), and once again attempts to bring the fighting game to life.
 So is the second time the charm?
 Er, not so much.

 Curiously, “Street Fighter: The Legend of Chun-Li” flew under the radar during much of its production.
-The film actually got more press overseas, in particular Japan, home of the “Street Fighter” game, while remaining ominously absent Stateside until just a few weeks ahead of the film’s February release date.
-There was a semi-official production blog that quickly fizzled out, and you would be hardpressed to see the stars invading TV sets and late-night couches promoting their wares.
-Budgeted at an estimated $50 million, the film seems to have been dump into theaters with little warning, which is never a good sign for a movie that costs as much as “Street Fighter” does.
-I suppose the studio might have put this thing out straight to DVD, but given the budget wanted to try their luck.
+The film actually got more press overseas, in particular Japan, home of the “Street Fighter” game while remaining ominously absent Stateside until just a few weeks ahead of the film’s February release date.
+There was a semi-official production blog that quickly fizzled out and you would be hardpressed to see the stars invading TV sets and late-night couches promoting their wares.
+Budgeted at an estimated $50 million, the film seems to have been dumped into theaters with little warning, which is never a good sign for a movie that costs as much as “Street Fighter” did.
+The studio might have even wanted to put this thing out straight to DVD, but given the budget probably wanted to try their luck.
 They needn’t have bothered.

-With the exception of Neil McDonough doing his usual slimy bad guy role (with an Irish accent, natch) and star Kristin Kreuk, who at times just looks baffled by what’s going on around her, the rest of the cast seems to be treating the movie as an exercise in camp.
-Michael Clarke Duncan is guilty as charge, and so is Chris Klein, whose every mannerism is so affected as to be obnoxious.
-But for all the knock on Klein, at least he seems to be having a blast with the movie.
-The same for Duncan, whose character is so grossly underdeveloped I’m not even sure what it is he does for Bison, since whenever Bison needs someone dead, he just sends for freelance killer Vega (Taboo).
+With the exception of Neil McDonough doing his usual slimy bad guy role (with an Irish accent, natch) and star Kristin Kreuk, who at times just looks baffled by what’s going on around her, the rest of the cast seem to be treating the movie as an exercise in camp.
+Michael Clarke Duncan is guilty as charge and so is Chris Klein, whose every mannerism is so affected as to be obnoxious.
+But for all the knock on Klein, at least he seems to be having a blast with the role.
+The same for Duncan, whose character is so grossly underdeveloped I’m not even sure what it is he does for Bison, since whenever Bison needs someone dead he just sends for freelance killer Vega (Taboo).
 Fortunately, Moon Bloodgood provides some additional eye candy, even if her Thai is pretty much gibberish.
-At one point, I’m pretty sure the filmmakers even dub her voice.
+At one point I’m pretty sure the filmmakers even dubbed her voice.

 Andrzej Bartkowiak (director) / Justin Marks (screenplay)